dschwartzAI/CoachingAI/README.md

 - `OPENAI_API_KEY` – API key used when summarizing and embedding messages
 - `OPENAI_VECTOR_STORE_ID` – ID of your OpenAI vector store
+- `OPENAI_MODEL` – OpenAI model to use for chat completions (default: `gpt-4o-mini`)
 - `ALLOW_ANONYMOUS_CHATS` – set to `true` to allow chats without login (use `false` in production)

+## AI Features

+### Proactive Tool Suggestions

+The main "JamesBot" coaching chat now includes intelligent tool suggestion capabilities.
+When you ask questions or describe tasks, the AI analyzes your request and can proactively suggest using specialized tools when relevant:

+- **Hybrid Offer Creator** - Suggested when discussing offers, pricing, or packaging services
+- **Workshop Generator** - Suggested when talking about workshops, training, or educational content
+- **HighLevel Landing Page Generator** - Suggested when discussing landing pages or sales funnels

+The AI provides contextual suggestions without interrupting your flow, mentioning tools only when they would genuinely help with your current task.

+### Stateful Conversational Engine

+The Workshop Generator and Hybrid Offer Creator use an advanced conversational system that:

+- **Maintains Context** - Remembers all your answers within a session
+- **Asks Clarifying Questions** - Can request more details when needed
+- **Builds Progressively** - Each answer builds upon previous responses
+- **Handles Natural Language** - Understands conversational responses, not just structured data

+This creates a more natural, interview-style experience where the AI guides you through creating comprehensive documents step by step.

+## Available Tools

+### Workshop Generator
+Creates comprehensive workshop plans by guiding you through:
+- Participant outcomes and learning objectives
+- Target audience definition
+- Problem identification and solutions
+- Workshop duration and format
+- Topics, activities, and exercises
+- Resources and materials

+See [WORKSHOP_GENERATOR.md](WORKSHOP_GENERATOR.md) for detailed usage instructions.

+### Hybrid Offer Creator
+Builds detailed service offers by collecting:
+- High-level offer description
+- Target audience and their pain points
+- Your unique solution approach
+- Pricing structure and packages
+- Client results and testimonials

+See [HYBRID_OFFER_CREATOR.md](HYBRID_OFFER_CREATOR.md) for detailed usage instructions.

+### HighLevel Landing Page Generator
+Generates ready-to-use landing pages for the HighLevel platform.
+See [HIGHLEVEL_LANDING_PAGE_GENERATOR.md](HIGHLEVEL_LANDING_PAGE_GENERATOR.md) for detailed usage instructions.

 ## Database Migrations and Functions